Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 implementation may rely on lots of code shared with other kinds, or contain a completely unique implementation of some functionality.

-The full list of pre-defined keys in this file is:

-``implementation``
-   Class implementing this kind, in the form ``<module-path>:<object-path>``.
-   This class should be a subclass of ``taskgraph.kind.base:Kind``.

-``kind-dependencies``
-   Kinds which should be loaded before this one.
-This is useful when the kind will use the list of already-created tasks to determine which tasks to create, for example adding an upload-symbols task after every build task.

-Any other keys are subject to interpretation by the kind implementation.

 The result is a nice segmentation of implementation so that the more esoteric in-tree projects can do their crazy stuff in an isolated kind without making the bread-and-butter build and test configuration more complicated.